Don't expect the phone to replace the wallet soon

 Despite the lack of immediate rewards, some store chains are currently testing the payment method, and more merchants are expected to join the pay-by-phone bandwagon in 2012.

-American Eagle Outfitters, Container Store, Foot Locker, Guess, Jamba Juice, Macy's, OfficeMax, Toys R Us and Gap are among the chains that let shoppers use "Google Wallet."
+American Eagle Outfitters (AEO.N), Container Store, Foot Locker (FL.N), Guess (GES.N), Jamba Juice (JMBA.O), Macy's (M.N), OfficeMax OMX.N, Toys R Us and Gap (GPS.N) are among the chains that let shoppers use "Google Wallet."

 They let shoppers pay for goods, redeem coupons and earn rewards points, all with a single tap of their phone.